$k$-Positivity and high-dimensional bound entanglement under symplectic group symmetries: Conclusion

-\emph{Acknowledgements}: The author thanks Aabhas Gulati and Seung-Hyeok Kye for the helpful discussions and comments.
+\emph{Acknowledgements}: The author thanks Aabhas Gulati, Seung-Hyeok Kye, Robin Krebs, and Mariami Gachechiladze for the helpful discussions and comments.
 We would also like to thank the organizers of the first meeting of \href{http://www.fields.utoronto.ca/activities/24-25/operator-algebras-quantum-information}{Operator Algebras and Quantum Information} for the kind invitation to present a preliminary version of this work.
-S.-J.P was supported by the ANR project \href{https://esquisses.math.cnrs.fr/}{ESQuisses}, grant number ANR-20-CE47-0014-01.
+S.-J.P. was supported by the ANR project \href{https://esquisses.math.cnrs.fr/}{ESQuisses}, grant number ANR-20-CE47-0014-01.